CelalKincross/100-days-of-coding/README.md

 First review how to reverse a linked list that look at the solution.

+4. Prompt
+A Toeplitz Matrix is one where the values on every diagonal are the same: Given a 2d matrix (multidimensional array), return true if the input is a Toeplitz matrix and false otherwise.

+Example of a valid Toeplitz matrix:

+1 2 3 4
+5 1 2 3
+6 5 1 2
+7 6 5 1

+- use row-major traversal, save value
+- start checking at row 1 and check up to the left matrix value is same as saved value

 ## Setup
 All you need is VSCODE.